chef/chef-web-docs/chef_master/source/resource_windows_service.rst

 .. tag resource_service_windows

 Use the **windows_service** resource to manage a service on the Microsoft Windows platform.
+New in Chef Client 12.0.

 .. end_tag